glocurrency/schema/README.md

 # schema
-schemas for events used @ GloCurrency
+Schemas for events used @ GloCurrency